Left-conservatism: United States

 In late 2022, American political commentators Jackson Hinkle and Haz Al-Din began advocating for the idea of "MAGA Communism".
 Hinkle was a Bernie Bro and supporter of Muammar Gaddafi, while Al-Din had held Western Marxist and Bordigist views before embracing Marxism–Leninism.
 Vice described MAGA Communism as a "swirl of social conservatism, patriotism and subversive energy".
 Hinkle and other supporters of the idea argued that those who care about the American working class should ally with the MAGA movement, which they considered to be the largest anti-establishment movement in the United States, to incite a populist revolution.

-Al-Din declared that "Marxism is not woke", while Hinkle stated: "Communism and Marxism historically have been conservative.
-It's a new era in the West that has made it adhere to liberal-leftist values.
-This is not true Marxism.
-It's Marxism funded by George Soros.
-They don't want communists, left-wing populists, right-wing populists, uniting on common issues to fight the deep state."
 When Hinkle was questioned on whether he actually supported communism; he said that the United States can learn from the Soviet Union and Communist China, that Marxism–Leninism has historically been conservative, and that what he described as modern communism's "liberal-leftist values" are a perversion "funded by George Soros".
+A core belief of MAGA Communism is opposition to NATO in favor of supporting a "multipolar axis", which is to include Russia, North Korea, and Iran.
+MAGA Communists support Marxism–Leninism, criticize identity politics, denounce American imperialism, oppose Zionism and U.S. support for Israel, and dismiss climate change concerns as "virtue-signaling" and "green fascism".